iArunava/ENet-Real-Time-Semantic-Segmentation/Image segmentation/Overview.md

+## ENet model implementation
+In this blog I will present an overview on image segmentation and the reproduction of ENet paper.

+Link to the paper: https://arxiv.org/pdf/1606.02147.pdf

+Link to the repository: https://github.com/iArunava/ENet-Real-Time-Semantic-Segmentation

 ### Image Segmentation Overview
 ---
 In computer vision, image segmentation is the process of partitioning a digital image into multiple segments (sets of pixels, also known as super-pixels).
 The goal of segmentation is to simplify and/or change the representation of an image into something that is more meaningful and easier to analyze.